-Pls can request, via the Helpdesk, the raw data of partly completed observations if further observations are expected to be taken in more than 90 days due to configuration constraints.
+Pls can request, via the Helpdesk, the raw data of partly completed observations if no further observations are expected to be taken within 90 days due to configuration constraints.
 Details on such intermediate data releases are given in the ALMA Users' Policies.